Hanesbrands Inc. (HBI) – Don’t Believe the Hype: Check The Facts

 Hanesbrands Inc. (HBI): Who are the competitors?

-The company’s main competitors (and peers) include Gildan Activewear Inc. (GIL) that is trading 149.92% up over the past 12 months and Ralph Lauren Corporation (RL) that is 82.58% higher over the same period.
+The company’s main competitors (and peers) include Gildan Activewear Inc. (GIL) that is trading 139.39% up over the past 12 months and Ralph Lauren Corporation (RL) that is 80.23% higher over the same period.
 PVH Corp.
-(PVH) is 209.47% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -27.86% from the last report on Feb 11, 2021 to stand at a total of 27.49 million short shares sold with a short interest ratio of 4.39.
+(PVH) is 159.25% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 21.79% from the last report on Mar 14, 2021 to stand at a total of 21.5 million short shares sold with a short interest ratio of 4.39.